 Install mysql-server packages for the MySQL database.
 Also, install the php-mysql package to use MySQL support using PHP.
 Use the following command to install it.

 sudo apt install mysql-server php7.4-mysql

 The installer will prompt for the root password.
 This password will work for your MySQL root user.
-After installing MySQL execute the following command for initial settings of MySQL server.
-The script will ask more questions for settings than earlier MySQL versions, such as password validation policy etc.

-https://installconfig.com/ Printed on 2025/07/12 17:53
+https://installconfig.com/ Printed on 2025/09/15 17:37